Our Lady Of Mercy Preparatory Academy Photo - OLM Prep Middle School student investigating through experiments in science.

 Best Connecticut Private Schools Offering Fencing Sport (2025)

-The top ranked offering fencing sport private schools in Connecticut include Hopkins School, Sacred Heart Greenwich, and Watkinson School.
+The top ranked offering fencing sport private schools in Connecticut include Hopkins School, Watkinson School, and Cheshire Academy.

-The average acceptance rate is 70%, which is same as the Connecticut private school average acceptance rate of 70%.
+The average acceptance rate is 67%, which is lower than the Connecticut private school average acceptance rate of 71%.

 33% of private schools offering fencing sport in Connecticut are religiously affiliated (most commonly Catholic).